 9 MIN READ

-This list wouldn’t be complete without us mentioning refurbished phones.
+This list wouldn’t be complete without us mentioning refurbished mobile phones.
 Any smartphone can be refurbished to quality standards if it isn’t beyond repair.
-You can find well-known brands among certified refurbished phones like OnePlus, Huawei, Apple and Samsung if Fairphone or Teracube don’t take your fancy.
+You can find well-known brands among certified refurbished phones like OnePlus, Huawei, Apple and Samsung if Fairphone, Nokia or Google don’t take your fancy.

 Buying a refurbished phone can be a bit tougher to know what you're getting but our handy guide runs through exactly what you can expect, including price, condition and where to get them so you get the phone you want, for less!
 6 MIN READ